| Audience | Data teams, platform admins, FinOps |

 Considerations

 Untagged queries are shared overhead.
-Queries for column suggestions, schema previews, and sync log writes don't carry tags.
-Exclude them from per-sync reports or categorize them as shared cost.
+Queries for column suggestions and schema previews don't carry sync-specific tags.
+Exclude them from per-sync reports or categorize them as shared usage.

 Tags reflect current state.
 If you rename or reconfigure a sync, the sync_id stays the same, but any metadata you've mapped to it (such as team name or business unit) may need updating.